josmar-crwdstffng/angular/aio/content/tutorial/index.md

 </div>

-## What you'll build
+## What you will build

-Here's a visual idea of where this tutorial leads, beginning with the "Dashboard" view and the most heroic heroes:
+Here is a visual idea of where this tutorial leads, beginning with the "Dashboard" view and the most heroic heroes:

 <div class="lightbox">